New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: Problem with Box Constraints

-where $p_k$ is the power allocated to subchannel $k$, $\mathcal{I}_k$ indicates whether the power of subchannel $k$ is larger than its lower bound constraint and $\mathcal{J}_k$ indicates whether it is smaller than its upper bound constraint.
+Next, we consider both constraints jointly.
+Based on the aforementioned discussions, the key task is to determine the sets $\mathcal{S}_u$, $\mathcal{S}_l$, and $\mathcal{S}_{active}$ defined in (\ref{S-III}).
+We introduce two sets of indices $\mathcal{I}_k$'s and $\mathcal{J}_k$'s as follows: where $p_k$ is the power allocated to subchannel $k$, $\mathcal{I}_k$ indicates whether the power of subchannel $k$ is larger than its lower bound constraint and $\mathcal{J}_k$ indicates whether it is smaller than its upper bound constraint.
 For the index tuple $(\mathcal{I}_k,\mathcal{J}_k)$, $(1,1)$ means the subchannel is an active one and neither constraints is tight; $(1,0)$ means the subchannel belongs to $\mathcal{S}_u$; and $(0,1)$ means the subchannel belongs to $\mathcal{S}_l$.
-Similar to the previous section, let $\mu$ be the increasing rate of the active subchannels, and we have the following necessary conditions for P3 from (\ref{cond-2}): Algorithm \ref{alg-P3-b} is proposed which follows the idea in Algorithm \ref{alg-2} with extensions for both lower and upper bound constraints. {The worse case complexity order of Algorithm \ref{alg-P3-b} is the same as that of Algorithm \ref{alg-2}, i.e., ${\mathcal{O}}({K^2})$.}
+Similar to the previous section, let $\mu$ be the increasing rate of the active subchannels, and we have the following necessary conditions for P3 from (\ref{cond-2}): Algorithm \ref{alg-P3-b} is proposed which follows the idea in Algorithm \ref{alg-2} with extensions for both lower and upper bound constraints.
+The worse case complexity order of Algorithm \ref{alg-P3-b} is the same as that of Algorithm \ref{alg-2}, i.e., ${\mathcal{O}}({K^2})$.
+By using results in Lemma \ref{lemma-5} and following the proof in Lemma \ref{lemma-2}, the convergence and optimality of Algorithms \ref{alg-P3-a} and \ref{alg-P3-b} can be proved. \begin{lemma} \textbf{Algorithms~\ref{alg-P3-a}} and \textbf{\ref{alg-P3-b}} converge and achieve the optimal solution of P3. \end{lemma} \begin{proof} The detailed proof is similar to that of Lemma \ref{lemma-2} and is thus omitted to save space. \end{proof}